Lee Elia: Playing career

-Elia's college and summer-league baseball performance attracted the attention of his hometown Phillies, and he signed with them for a $21,000 signing bonus.
+Elia's college and summer-league baseball performance attracted the attention of the Philadelphia Phillies, and he signed with them for a $21,000 signing bonus.
 He was assigned to the Elmira Pioneers of the Class D New York–Penn League for the 1959 season.
 Playing mostly as a shortstop, he batted .309 with an OPS of .858 across 98 games and earned an invitation to the Phillies' spring training, where he was praised by Phillies manager Eddie Sawyer as the "surprise player of spring".
 Elia was promoted to the Phillies' Single-A affiliate Williamsport Grays but suffered a knee injury.
-He playing in 124 games, mostly at third base, but his batting average dropped to .233, with 59 runs batted in.
+He played in 124 games, mostly at third base, but his batting average dropped to .233, with 59 runs batted in.

 Elia played for the Double-A Chattanooga Lookouts in 1961, with whom his batting average improved to .266, but he hit only four home runs.
 He was promoted to Triple-A for 1962, where he would spend the next three years with the Buffalo Bisons and Arkansas Travelers.
 By 1964, his OPS had improved to .800, but he was not promoted to the major leagues by the Phillies.
 In the following offseason, Elia was traded to the Chicago White Sox along with Danny Cater in exchange for Ray Herbert and Jeoff Long.
 Elia was stunned by the trade as he had enjoyed a good relationship with the Phillies, although he later admitted that he had been "stagnant" in the organization.
 He was assigned to the Indianapolis Indians, Chicago's Triple-A affiliate, and hit a career-high 29 home runs and accumulated 75 RBIs.
 After starting 1966 with the Indians, he was promoted to the major leagues for the first time.
 He appeared in 80 games for the White Sox that year, mostly as a shortstop, hitting .205 with three home runs and 22 RBIs.

 Although Elia started 1967 with the Indians in Triple-A, he was traded to the Chicago Cubs for Jim Stewart.
 Elia played the rest of the 1967 season in the minors after being assigned to the Tacoma Cubs.
 He finished with 14 home runs, 59 RBIs and a batting average of .267.
 He split 1968 between Triple-A Tacoma and the Cubs' major-league team.
-He appeared in just 15 games in the majors that year, hitting .176 with three RBIs, although one was a walk-off single in the 11th inning against the St. Louis Cardinals, a game that Elia described as "the most memorable game I've ever seen."
+He appeared in just 15 games in the majors that year, hitting .176 with three RBIs, although one was a walk-off single in the 11th inning against the St. Louis Cardinals, a game that Elia described as "the most memorable game I've ever seen".

 In 1969, Elia was traded to the New York Yankees and played 17 games with the Triple-A Syracuse Chiefs.
-A fourth knee operation resulted in a three-year break from baseball, although Elia continued to play non-professionally in the semipro Penn-Del League.
-He returned for a brief stint as player-coach for the Eugene Emeralds, the Phillies' Triple-A affilliate, in 1973.
+A knee operation resulted in a three-year break from baseball, although Elia continued to play non-professionally in the semipro Penn-Del League.